jtherrmann/http-server/README.md

 [--user](https://pip.pypa.io/en/stable/reference/pip_install/#cmdoption-user)
 and
 [PYTHONUSERBASE](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUSERBASE).)
-4. Run `python3 tests/` to run all of the tests.
-They should all pass.
-You can also run `python3` on any individual `.py` file in `tests/` in order to run only the tests from that file.
+4. Run `./run-tests`.
+All tests should pass.
 Tests should always be run from the project's root directory.
 5. Run the server with `http-server`.
 You may need to first add `~/.local/bin` or `$PYTHONUSERBASE/bin` to your `PATH`.